Guru Gobind Singh: Zafarnama

 Guru Gobind Singh saw the war conduct of Aurangzeb and his army against his family and his people as a betrayal of a promise, unethical, unjust, and impious.
-After all of Guru Gobind Singh's children had been killed by the Mughal army and the battle of Muktsar, the Guru wrote a defiant letter in Persian to Aurangzeb, titled Zafarnama (literally, "epistle of victory"), a letter which the Sikh tradition considers important towards the end of the 19th century.
+After all of Gobind Singh's children had been killed by the Mughal army and the battle of Muktsar, the Guru wrote a defiant letter in Persian to Aurangzeb, titled Zafarnama (literally, "epistle of victory"), a letter which the Sikh tradition considers important towards the end of the 19th century.

 The Guru's letter was stern yet conciliatory to Aurangzeb.
 He indicted the Mughal Emperor and his commanders in spiritual terms, and accused them of a lack of morality both in governance and in the conduct of war.
 The letter predicted that the Mughal Empire would soon end, because it persecutes, and is full of abuse, falsehood, and immorality.
-The letter is spiritually rooted in Guru Gobind Singh's beliefs about justice and dignity without fear.
+The letter is spiritually rooted in Gobind Singh's beliefs about justice and dignity without fear.

-There are two narratives of why the Guru went to Nanded, one is that he was further helping Bahadur Shah suppress the Mahrathas and Bhoi Dynasty leaders or he went there just to preach Sikhism as he had just surprised the rebellion of Kam Bakhsh and the soldiers were tired and decided to camp.
-The second is the more popular narrative.